pheki/mdBook/book-example/src/format/theme/README.md

 - ***highlight.js*** is the JavaScript that is used to highlight code snippets, you should not need to modify this.
 - ***highlight.css*** is the theme used for the code highlighting
+- ***css/fonts.css*** used to load the fonts used in the book.
+If this file is overridden, the fonts won't be copied to the output directory.
 - ***favicon.png*** the favicon that will be used

 Generally, when you want to tweak the theme, you don't need to override all the